FIWARE/tutorials.NGSI-v2/docs/subscriptions.md

 ![](https://fiware.github.io/tutorials.Subscriptions/img/price-change.png)

-The business logic of the Stock Management frontend again emits socket I/O events to any registered parties (such as the cash till) and since the price has changed the till now displays a bottle of beer at 0.89€
+The business logic of the Stock Management frontend again emits socket I/O events to any registered parties (such as the cash till) and since the price has changed the till now displays apples at 0.89€

 #### `http://localhost:3000/app/store/urn:ngsi-ld:Store:002`